chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag resource_service_windows

-Use the **windows_service** resource to manage a service on the Microsoft Windows platform.
+Use the **windows_service** resource to create, delete, and manage a service on the Microsoft Windows platform.

 .. end_tag